mudi77/img-to-matterjs/README.md

 # Troubleshooting

 - sometimes canvas lib has to be re-istalled/re-builded from its root directory
-- use absolute path to input files

 # Next features

 - simple CLI help
-- relative paths support
 - detection of central continuous shape
 - jpg support
 - colored images support